Murphy’s Law says, “Anything that can go wrong will go wrong.” Write about a time everything did — fiction encouraged here, too!

 I tossed the pants to the floor and began to pull them past my ankles.
 I steered with my teeth clinched to the steering wheel.
 I heard a siren.
 I’m pulled over by a State Patrolman.
 I have whiskey on my breath from the whisky/orange juice cocktail in the refrigerator, the car reeks of marijuana, and I don’t have any pants on .
 It was all caught on the dash cam.
 I was arrested on the spot.
 My car sat by the side of the road all day with the engine running.
 The engine blew.

-The drug squad of the Highway Patrol bought a K-9 unit to sniff the car.
+The drug squad of the Highway Patrol brought a K-9 unit to sniff the car.
 It appears one of Darin’s friends tossed his months supply of weed in the trunk.

 Well anyway, her I am in jail; charged and convicted for possession of an illegal amount of drugs, driving under the influence, leaving the scene of an accident, and public indecency.

 Six months ago Sterling Johnson decided to hire people with a past in the hopes of giving them a second chance that they might show extraordinary loyalty and work ethic in return.
 The program has been very successful.
 They hired my brother Darin.
 He’s doing great and he’s now engaged to Amy.

 I’m going to have to serve my entire eighteen month sentence.
 I didn’t make parole.
 One of the conditions to early release was that I needed a place to stay.
 The logical place would be with Darin, but Sterling Johnson has a policy for employees hired under their new rehabilitation program; they could not have association with persons who have a criminal past.